Weather in India in October

 The weather in India in October is what lends it the name ‘in-between-month’: the monsoon is over but it can rain at times.
 It can get hot but the winter slowly starts at the end of the month.
 The tourist season hasn’t started yet but the room rates are slowly rising.
 October also brings a sheer variety of weather zones to India.

 While the retreating monsoon hits Tamil Nadu and Kerala, it starts to snow in Ladakh and Uttarkhand in North India.
 While it can get hot in central India and Rajasthan, the cold takes over in the hill stations up North.
 A tour all over India will require some extensive packing as a result.
 Confused?
 Read through our article on the weather in India in October and get inspired by discovering the best places to visit in India in October.

 October experiences a few showers and is a good time to travel across India.

 weather in North India in october

-Rajasthan can be very hot in the day time, up to 35°C and higher.
-It usually doesn’t rain in Central India in October but it can still occasionally happen.
-The temperature drops in the night, so pack a sweater and socks for dinners outside or an optional overnight-camel-safari.
+Rajasthan can be very hot in the day time, up to 35°C (95°C) and higher.
+Rain in Central India in October is rare but not impossible.
+The temperature drops in the night, so pack a sweater and socks for dinners outside or an overnight-camel-safari.
 Find some popular travel routes for Rajasthan here.

 The main tourist season starts around mid-October so even though the room rates aren’t hitting their maximum, the prices aren’t as low as they were in the previous month.